milner-chen/super-rentals/notes.md

 1. test(str, async function(assert))
 - str specifies route to visit
-- function contains the code to run for the test
+- function contains the code to run for the test `ember generate component-test app-name`
+- generate file called `app-name-test.js` in `/tests/component`
+- component tests AKA rendering tests
+- render and test a single component at a time

 run test server
 `ember test --server` or `ember t -s`
 - visit att 'http://localhost:7357/'

+`{{yield}}`
+- will replace component tag with content in component's template
+- similar to using `{children}` in react